funcx-faas/helm-chart/README.md

 root@plsql:/# pgcli postgresql://funcx:leftfoot1@funcx-postgresql:5432/public

+how can i run a test job against this install?

 # upgrades
 How does I upgrade this?
 It was installed using the latest images at install time I guess?
 I see a funcx-web-service tag from 15h ago after running helm upgrade funcx funcx...